-The purpose of this program letter is to notify employers of a recent decision by the Supreme Court of the United States (SCOTUS) which affects the status of non-qualified stock options as taxable compensation under the Railroad Retirement Tax Act (RRTA).
+The purpose of this program letter is to notify employers of a recent decision by the Supreme Court of the United States (SCOTUS) which affects the status of nonstatutory stock options as taxable compensation under the Railroad Retirement Tax Act (RRTA).
 The decision did not specifically address the status of such options under the Railroad Retirement Act (RRA) and Railroad Unemployment Insurance Act (RUIA).
-The Board has previously held that it will interpret creditable compensation under the RRA and RUIA similar to interpretations of taxability under the RRTA.
-However, as the Board does not at present have a quorum for making determinative decisions on this issue, these interim instructions are issued with the proviso that they are subject to modification should the Board in the future decide not to follow prior procedure.
+The Board has previously held that it will interpret creditable compensation under the RRA and RUIA similarly to interpretations of taxability under the RRTA.
+However, in January of 2019, three new Board members took office and they have not yet made a decision on this issue.
+Consequently, these interim instructions are issued with the proviso that they are subject to change should the Board in the future decide not to follow prior procedure.

 Please share this information with the appropriate members of your staff who file service and compensation reporting forms for employees of your organization.

 In the case Wisconsin Central Ltd. v.
 United States, 138 S. Ct.
 2067 (2018), the court ruled in a 5 to 4 decision that nonstatutory stock options granted to employees are not taxable “money remuneration” under Section 3231(e)(1) of the RRTA.